No prom? For this teen, it's a trifecta of missed milestones - KVIA

 “I was in love,” Amanda said.
 “As soon as I put it on, I resembled Cinderella.”

-The next day, the United States recorded its first coronavirus-related death, a 44-year-old man in Washington.
+The next day, the United States reported a coronavirus-related death, a 44-year-old man in Washington.
 Amanda didn’t pay much attention to the news.
 A week later, Florida reported its first two coronavirus deaths, but that was barely a blip on the high-school radar.

 Instead, the beginning of March was like all the other days of senior year at Pinellas Park High, filled with classes, friends, homework and the anticipation of things to come.
 School would be out soon, goodbyes would be said, and it’d be time for college.
 Amanda planned to attend P-Tech, a local technical school, to take her first classes toward a nursing degree.